-In a paper newly published in Current Opinion in Psychology, researchers review recent findings about sexual infidelity.
+In a paper newly published in Current Opinion in Psychology, researchers review recent findings of sexual infidelity.

 Infidelity occurs in 20-25% of all marriages.
 Between 1991 and 2006, infidelity increased in all age groups, with a high rise in old men (ages 65-90).

 Infidelity peaks in summer months.
-This relates to the increase of travel, which provides opportunities to have casual sex.
+This relates to the increase in travel, which provides opportunities to have casual sex.

 The costs of infidelity are high for the individuals involved.
 As mentioned before, infidelity is the single most common cause of divorce across 160 societies in the world.